29 Mar 2018

 The rise of inexpensive beta solutions also mean that tools to assist in providing alpha, and mitigating portfolio volatility remain in great demand.

-In an environment where challenges and disruption abound, these are timely reminders of the unique insight delivered by Thomson Reuters and our ongoing commitment to the institutional asset management community.
+In an environment where challenges and disruption abound, these are timely reminders of the unique insight we deliver and our ongoing commitment to the institutional asset management community.

 If you’d like to know more please get in touch, or come along to the Buyside Summit at the Conrad Hotel, Hong Kong on 17 April.